Drug & Alcohol Rehab County Durham & Near County Durham

 Because addiction is recognised as a disease, some insurance providers will cover different aspects of rehab treatment.

-However, it is absolutely imperative that you find out the details of your unique insurance policy before making a decision based on the hope that they may be able to pay for your treatment programme.
+However, it is absolutely imperative that you find out the details of your unique insurance policy before making a decision based on the hope that they may be able to pay for your rehab treatment programme.

 Private vs. NHS-Funded Drug & Alcohol Rehab in Durham